Manage Drive metadata (Beta)

 - Define and scope relevant categories to team content

-Admins and users (if you allow it) can also create categories to use only with Team Drives.
-Team Drive Managers can select the categories that their Team Drive members can choose from.
+Admins and users (if you allow it) can also create categories to use only with shared drives.
+Shared drive Managers can select the categories that their shared drive members can choose from.

 - Curate and find files faster